Material Aspects

 Food during the pilgrimage

 Notre-Dame de Chrétienté supplies water at each halt throughout the walk and at the evening campsite.
-At the campsite, hot soup and bread is available in the evenings and breakfast (coffee, hot chocolate and bread and jam) is available in the mornings.
-Pilgrims should, however, bring with them their own food, enough for three cold picnic lunches and to supplement the evening soup.
-These should be organised in England as there are very limited opportunities to buy anything during the pilgrimage.
-Dinner on the Friday evening is not organised (there are restaurants near the hotel) and meals en-route to/from the pilgrimage are not included.
-Dinner on Monday is included as is breakfast on Tuesday morning.
+At the campsite, hot soup and bread is available in the evenings and a simple breakfast (coffee, hot chocolate and bread and jam) is available in the mornings.
+Pilgrims should, however, bring with them their own food, enough for three cold picnic lunches and to supplement the evening soup and morning breakfast.
+This should be organised in England as there are very limited opportunities to buy anything during the pilgrimage.
+Dinner on the Friday evening is not organised, but there are restaurants near one hotel and a restaurant in the other hotel.
+Dinner on Monday is included as is breakfast on Saturday and Tuesday mornings.

 Assistance during the walk

-All along the walk, shuttle buses provide transport for pilgrims who can no longer walk or, in case of emergency, to take them to hospital.
+At each halt, shuttle buses provide transport for pilgrims who can no longer walk or, in case of emergency, can take them to hospital.

 Les Pieds (Feet!)

 During the pilgrimage it is important to look after one's feet.
 Along with the usual precautions of wearing good walking boots (well worn-in) and wool or cotton socks (not synthetic), experienced walkers have found that the application of "Elastoplaste", a very sticky medical tape available in French chemists, to the sole and heel of the foot results in no blisters!
-It costs about £5 for a box, but is well worth the investment.
+It costs about £6 for a box, but is well worth the investment.
 A foot/hand cream is also recommended.
-If you have trouble, do not hesitate to use the services of the Order of Malta which are always available en-route and at the campsites.
+If you have trouble, do not hesitate to use the services of the Order of Malta which are always available en-route and at the campsites, though they now only treat genuine injuries -- blisters, unless infected, are your own responsibility.

 Pilgrim's equipment